lombold/cln.dev/content/posts/2025-01/typed-translations-in-angular/index.md

 +++
-title = 'Typed Translations in Angular' date = 2025-01-27T19:00:00+01:00
+title = 'Typed Translations in Angular' date = 2025-01-29T19:00:00+01:00
-draft = true
+draft = false
 version = 1
+author = 'Colin'
 categories = ['Angular', 'accessability', 'ngx-translate']
 +++

 # TL/DR
 * Quick-Win: Create a Json Schema file to validate the format of translation keys
-* Big / customer facing projects: Write translations in Typescript files and define a Type based on it.
-Use this type to ensure that keys in your App are actually existing.
+* Big / customer facing projects: Write translations in TypeScript files and define a Type based on it.
+Use this Type to ensure that keys in your App actually exist.

 # Why translate?
 A lot of web applications are  exposed to a target audience which likely consists of people who speak different languages.
 You can make your application easier to use if you translate it's content (e.g. buttons, navigation, links, headers, etc.).